Teeth Whitening: Methods, Types, Pros, and Cons

 • Limited Effectiveness on Certain Stains: At-home whitening kits may not be as effective in treating severe intrinsic stains caused by factors like certain medications or genetic conditions.
 In such cases, alternative cosmetic dental procedures may be required for optimal results

-3. Over-the-Counter Teeth Whitening Products:
+3. Over-the-Counter Teeth Whitening Products

 Over-the-counter (OTC) whitening products are readily available teeth whitening options that can be purchased without a prescription from a dentist.
 These products are commonly found in drugstores, supermarkets, and online retailers.